zelixirSH/HybridSP/README.md

 DrugScoreGrp, and
 DrugScoreGrp<sub>W</sub>.

-The characteristics of each model are detailed in the corresponding paper.
+The characteristics of each model are detailed in the paper.